AlexKVal/responsive-tabs/README.md

 ![](result.png)

-On the small screens:
+On smaller screens:

 ![](result-small.png)

-And with JS disabled it gracefully degrages to:
+With JS disabled it gracefully degrades to:

 ![](result-nojs.png)